Klingebeil/homepage/wiki/Critical Futures/00-links.md

 **[What‘s Behind Technological Hype](https://issues.org/behind-technological-hype/)** by Jeffrey Funk (2019).
 Issues in Science and Technology 36, no. 1

-Jeffrey Funk not only offers a solid economical analysis of hype but also possible ways of fighting back:
+- Jeffrey Funk not only offers a solid economical analysis of hype but also possible ways of fighting back

->	To begin, they can inquire about existing implementations.
+>	To begin, [analysts] can inquire about existing implementations.
 Has the technology been implemented, what are customers saying, what is the financial status of the suppliers?
 >
 >	[…]
 >